Professional Editor Course

 Hardware Requirements:

-• This course can be taken on either a PC or Mac.
-Chromebooks are not compatible.
+• This course can be taken on either a PC, Mac or Chromebook device.

 Software Requirements: